ivaquero/book-control/README.md

 [key-you-like]
     title = "your book name"
     author = "your name"
-    footer-cap = "something you like"
+    footer = "something you like"
-    header-cap = "something you like"
+    header = "something you like"
     lang = "zh"
 ```